 Albert Cuypstraat 182 | Follow Google Maps to Restaurant Bazar

-When I met my friend Clare in De 9 Straatjes at Pancakes Amsterdam and she ordered the goats cheese and spinach pancake I was skeptical to say the least.
-One mouth full later and my lemon sugar edition was simply inferior.
+When I met my friend in De 9 Straatjes at Pancakes Amsterdam and she ordered the goats cheese and spinach pancake.
+I was skeptical to say the least, but one mouth full later and my lemon sugar version was truly inferior.
 For those used to traditional berry and syrup combinations, Pancakes Amsterdam opens up a whole new world of flavour favourites.
 Get your Pancakes Amsterdam style at various locations throughout the city.